 The results start with a reduction in hair loss followed by improved hair density and thickness.
 It also regenerates inactive hair follicles to grow healthy hair.
 These transformations can be expected to take shape around a month or two after treatment.
 To maintain results, you must come back for another treatment in a year or two.

-Hair transplant is gradually gaining attention in Singapore today thanks, in part, to the increasing awareness about hair loss disorders.
+Surgical Hair Restoration is gradually gaining attention in Singapore today thanks, in part, to the increasing awareness about hair loss disorders.
 People are veering away from traditional myths about hair restoration to evidence-based medical therapies.

 Hair Transplant in Singapore